wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    <a target="_blank" href="https://lightsail.aws.amazon.com/ls/webapp/home/instances">https://lightsail.aws.amazon.com/ls/webapp/home/instances</a>

 1. Bookmark the above to get back to it quickly.
+You also return to this by clicking "Home" at the top menu.

    ### Create new instance